 Sadly to say, his greatest joy is technical problem solving, so, when not actually solving problems, he is probably talking about them while entertaining dinner guests, traveling to distant lands, or pursuing other interests and volunteer activities.

 Cyrus has passions for environmental health and writing.
 He is excited to continue to hone his abilities in these fields while working as the Communications Manager for PPRC.
 Cyrus has written and edited a variety of publications, such as: magazine and newspaper stories, grants, company blogs, educational guides, and newsletters.
-In San Francisco, he helped manage the afterschool programs of America SCORES Bay Area, a nonprofit that promotes literacy, health, and social service in public elementary schools.
+In San Francisco, he helped manage the afterschool programs of America SCORES Bay Area, a nonprofit that promotes literacy and health in public elementary schools.

 Cyrus got a BA in English from Hamilton College.
 He recently returned to school to get an MS in Environmental Health from the Cyprus International Institute, run by the Harvard School of Public Health.
 He is new to the Northwest.
 He loves root vegetables, lentils, and the outdoors.